NordVPN vs ExpressVPN comparison in 2025

 ExpressVPN (Lightway) | ~40ms | ~123ms | ~277ms |

-NordVPN and ExpressVPN are very similar when comparing ping results.
-I find it interesting that my previous testing showed much higher ping with both providers (for instance, on the US server, NordVPN’s ping was around 202ms and ExpressVPN’s around 213ms), whereas now the results have greatly improved.
+NordVPN and ExpressVPN are very similar in terms of ping results.
+I find it interesting that my previous testing showed much higher ping with both providers (for instance, on the US server, NordVPN’s ping was around 202ms and ExpressVPN’s ping was around 213ms), whereas now the results have greatly improved.
 This only shows that both providers continuously improve their products.

 Features overview

 NordVPN has more features than ExpressVPN.
-Both providers have features like RAM-only servers, split tunneling, as well as Smart DNS, and Stealth VPN.
-However, when comparing ExpressVPN vs NordVPN, ExpressVPN lacks dedicated IP and Meshnet features.
+Both providers offer features like RAM-only servers, split tunneling, Smart DNS, and Stealth VPN.
+However, ExpressVPN lacks compelling features like Meshnet.

 NordVPN | ExpressVPN | |